← Back to blog

 Rules of Origin Under DCTS

 DCTS also allows for enhanced cumulation between certain developing countries, which can further support origin claims where inputs come from other DCTS-eligible economies.
-For most standard garment imports, the two-stage transformation rule is sufficient without needing to invoke cumulation.
+For most standard garment imports, the single transformation rule is sufficient without needing to invoke cumulation.

 A Worked Example